A modified naturalness principle and its experimental tests: Finite naturalness, neutrino masses and leptogenesis

 \subsection{Type-I see saw}

-Type-I see-saw contains heavy right-handed neutrinos $N$ with mass $M$ and Yukawa couplings $\lambda_N~NLH$ to lepton doublets $L$ such that at low energy one obtains Majorana neutrino masses $m_\nu = \lambda_N^2 v^2/M$~\cite{review}.
+Type-I see-saw contains heavy right-handed neutrinos $N$ with mass $M$ and Yukawa couplings $\lambda_N~NLH$ to lepton doublets $L$ such that at low energy one obtains Majorana neutrino masses $m_\nu = \lambda_N^2 \langle H\rangle^2/M$~\cite{review}.
 The one-loop correction to the squared Higgs mass is \beq \delta m^2 = \frac{4\lambda_N^2}{(4\pi)^2} M^2 ( \ln \frac{M^2}{\bar\mu^2}-1) \eeq where the RGE scale $\bar\mu$ can be identified with the cut-off of the theory, possibly the Planck scale.
 Indeed the log-enhanced term in eq.\eq{typeImm} means that, above $M$, heavy right-handed neutrinos produce the following term \beq \frac{d m^2}{d\ln\bar\mu^2} = \frac{4 \lambda_N^2}{(4\pi)^2 } M^2 + \beta_m^{\rm SM} m^2\eeq in the RGE for the Higgs mass term squared parameter $m^2$.
-Therefore the condition of finite naturaless, $\delta m_h^2 \circa{<}m_h^2\times \Delta$ (where $\Delta$ is an order-one fine-tuning factor), is satisfied by type-I models if right-handed neutrinos are lighter than~\cite{Vissani} \beq M \circa{<} m_h \left(\Delta \frac{16\pi^2 m_h}{m_\nu}\right)^{1/3} \approx 0.7~10^7\GeV\times\sqrt[3]{\Delta} \qquad\hbox{(Type-I see-saw)} \eeq having assumed $m_\nu =(\Delta m^2_{\rm atm})^{1/2}\approx 0.05\eV$.
+Therefore the condition of finite naturaless, $\delta m_h^2 \circa{<}M_h^2\times \Delta$ (where $\Delta$ is an order-one fine-tuning factor), is satisfied by type-I models if right-handed neutrinos are lighter than~\cite{Vissani} \beq M \circa{<} M_h \left(\Delta \frac{16\pi^2 M_h}{m_\nu}\right)^{1/3} \approx 0.7~10^7\GeV\times\sqrt[3]{\Delta} \qquad\hbox{(Type-I see-saw)} \eeq having assumed $m_\nu =(\Delta m^2_{\rm atm})^{1/2}\approx 0.05\eV$.
 This upper bound on $M$ is hardly compatible with thermal leptogenesis, that needs $M\circa{>}2~10^9\GeV$, unless right-handed neutrinos dominated the energy density of the universe~\cite{leptog} (such that leptogenesis can be successful for $M\circa{>} 2\cdot 10^7\GeV$) and/or in presence of resonant enhancements.

 It is interesting to discuss what happens if condition\eq{typeIM} is not satisfied.
 Then, $m^2$ must have at large energy a large positive value (that corresponds to a more unstable potential) in order to get the observed small $M_h\approx 125\GeV$ at low energy.
-Given that the quartic coupling $\lambda$ becomes $\lambda\approx 0$ when renormalised at a scale around $10^7\GeV$, the one-loop potential might there develop new features (such as a new local minimum).
+Given that the quartic coupling $\lambda$ becomes $\lambda\approx 0$ when renormalised at a scale around $10^7\GeV$, the one-loop potential might there develop new features\footnote{We thank J.R.
+Espinosa and J.E.
+Mir\'o for having raised this issue.} (such as a new local minimum).
 We verified that this is not the case.